shaduzlabs/esp32-ssd1306-example/README.md

 ![Hello World! example](docs/hello-world.gif "Hello World!")

-This simple demo shows how to use rastr on ESP32 to draw to an SSD1306 based OLED display.
-You'll need to install the toolchain, as explained in the [getting started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/) section of the ESP documentation.
+This simple demo shows how to use the [rastr](https://github.com/shaduzlabs/rastr), a tiny graphic library, to draw to an SSD1306 based OLED display connected via SPI to an ESP32.

-Assuming you already configured your `esp-idf` installation, now you need to:
+After installing the toolchain, as explained in the [getting started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/) section of the ESP documentation, follow these steps:
 - Clone this repository **recursively**: `git clone https://github.com/shaduzlabs/sl-esp32-ssd1306-example.git --recursive`
 - Go to the example repository directory: `cd sl-esp32-ssd1306-example`
 - Configure the project (e.g. the serial port of your device, etc.): `make menuconfig`